 Unsurprisingly, this means they are regularly used for explainer videos, and for corporate induction or onboarding.
 You’ll often find them prominently in the video strategies for software, app and IT companies, among others.

-Here’s an animated explainer from Starbucks about why it blends coffees.
-It could have shown live action footage of grinding beans or sprawling plantations, but using a minimal animation style gives it a different flavour and helps support the audio narrative.
+Here’s an animated explainer from Thermofisher Scientific.
+It could have shown live-action footage of the real equipment or people using their benchtop instrument, but using a minimal animation style gives it a different flavour and helps support the audio narrative.